blumareks/Swift-Watson-Guis/My Cognitive App Visual/README.md

 When the user presses the button, the URL in the text field is sent to Watson which analysis the provided picture in the URL and returns a resulting analysis  in the JSON form of the image with a confidence score.
 In the first iteration we will take the text in the text field and simply echo it in the label field when we press the button.

-Connect the GUI in Main.storyboard to the code in the ViewController file:
+## Connect the GUI in Main.storyboard to the code in the ViewController file:

-Connect the TextField
+### 1. Connect the TextField
-https://farm4.staticflickr.com/3754/11702702564_1fc3c669ba_m.jpg
+We are going to analyse this picture: https://farm4.staticflickr.com/3754/11702702564_1fc3c669ba_m.jpg

 In the Main.storyboard: